 Here are our favorite things to do in Orlando at Christmas!
 Discover the best holiday fun for you and your family!

-Christmas in Orlando: What To Do and Where To Go
+Christmas in Orlando: 20 Best Things To Do

 Eola Wonderland Christmas Tree Show

 Looking for the best things to do in Orlando at Christmas?
 Look no further than Downtown!
 At the beginning of December in Eola Park in downtown Orlando, the city holds a tree lighting ceremony free to anyone who wants to attend.
 This is one of the coolest things to do in Orlando in December.

 It may not be Rockefeller Center, but the tree is usually 72 feet tall and is adorned with lights and ornaments.
 The walkway leading up to the tree is guarded by life-size Nutcracker soldiers.